Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Tears normally drain away through small openings in the inside corner of your eyelids.
 They enter the nose through the nasolacrimal ducts (tear ducts).

-Sometimes, the tear ducts can become blocked.
+Sometimes, when babies are born, their tear ducts have not yet opened normally.
 This can cause watery or sticky eyes.

-If your baby has sticky eye, their eye or eyes will water a lot.
+If your baby has a blocked tear duct their eye or eyes will water a lot.
 They may have tears running down their cheeks.
 Sometimes there may be swelling or a sticky discharge.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-As many as 1 in 5 babies has blocked tear ducts.
+As many as 1 in every 20 babies has blocked tear ducts.
 This may be unilateral (one eye only) or bilateral (both eyes).

 This means their tears can't drain away and their eyes are wet all the time.